 Have a Read-A-Thon:

 According to Scholastic, children learn an average of 4,000 to 12,000 new words each year as a result of book reading.
 Now that is something to encourage!
 Reading is also a nice quiet activity that can keep kids busy on Gameday.
 Leisure reading makes students more articulate, develops higher order reasoning, and promotes critical thinking, says the National Endowment for the Arts.
 With so many benefits, get your child reading by providing some great kids books and some rewards, however simple, for a job well done.
 I kid you not, I used to get a bag of peanuts every time I finished a book when I was about 9 years old and I loved it!

 Whether you have boys or girls, there are plenty of fun crafts you can provide to keep kids busy on gameday.
 From materials to build a wooden race car to beads for bracelet making, crafts provide a fun way for your child to express their creativity and learn to make things.
 A finished craft project often boosts your child’s self-esteem.
 For craft ideas, you can visit your local craft store or read some ideas from my post on unique projects for kids.

 Any of these activities will help keep kids busy on Gameday while you keep track of the score.
+If you want more ideas, you can refer to this post on fun things to do when bored.
 Don’t forget to have some Gameday snacks available for kids to enjoy while they engage in the kids gameday activities.